 We're here to make the Portland area a better place to live by providing transit service that is safe, dependable and easy to use.
 To this end, our goals in Fiscal Year 2015 are: 1.
 Making Transit Better, 2.
 Ensuring Financial Stability and 3.
 Planning for the Future of Transit.

 What is the TIP?
-TriMet's Transit Investment Priorities (TIP) process is our guide for making investments in bus and rail service, capital projects and customer information, as well as strategies to improve financial stability and build partnerships over the next five years.
+TriMet's Transit Investment Priorities (TIP) process is our guide for making investments in bus and rail service in line with our Service Guidelines Framework,capital projects and customer information, as well as strategies to improve financial stability and build partnerships over the next five years.
 We develop the TIP with input from riders, our jurisdictional and community partners and the general public.
 The TIP addresses short-term issues as well as our region's long-term transportation and livability goals.

 How is it used?
 The TIP process helps local governments to look for ways to get the most out of our investments in transit service with their own investments in such things as sidewalks and safe street crossings, and supports their visions for the future.
 It also shares TriMet’s planning process and future plans so that local governments, social service providers, private developers, and private businesses can know how to take advantage of the current and future service we provide.
 It is the basis for TriMet and its partners to improve coordination, transit service and access to that service.